MIFisheriesScience/MIFisheriesScience.github.io/_pages/FISH6000Assignmentguide.md

 A complete scientific poster, which will be displayed via projector in class.
 You will present the poster, outlining the design you chose and why.

-The presentation will occur in two steps.
-First, you will have up to three minutes to explain your proposed research.
+We will pretend to be at a science conference, with you standing by your poster.
+You will have up to three minutes to explain your proposed research.
 The audience will have the opportunity to ask 1-2 questions.

-Second, you will have up to three minutes to discuss why you designed the poster the way you did.
-What were you hoping to achieve?
-What trade-offs did you

 ## Timeline